top of page

 – Chandi Path (Devi Mahatmya)

-The Transforming Power of Pilgrimage
+The Transformational Power of Pilgrimage

-We have lovingly crafted a customized itinerary to maximize our time in the holy temples and sites throughout India with specialized rituals and practices personally led by Aja and local Temple Priests as well as curated incredibly colorful, cultural experiences including our time with the Folk Baul singers and more!
-Great saints and holy people have sanctified each place we will journey to with their energy and devotion and the collective spiritual energy cultivated within our group will offer each seeker a deeper experience of their own inner nature and the presence of God/dess within.
+Holy Saints, powerful Tantriks, Yoginis, Yogis and great seers have sanctified each place we will journey to with their energy and devotion and the collective spiritual energy cultivated within our group will offer each seeker a deeper experience of their own inner nature and the presence of the Goddess within.

 The Journey